Brian-Magnuson/nico/docs/design/overview.md

 }
 ```

 Functions may accept arguments by listing parameters in parentheses.
-Types are always required when listing parameters:
+Types are always required when listing parameters (except for the instance parameter in methods):
 ```
 func my_function(a: i32, b: i32):
     statement1